Changchunsaurus: Classification

 In Butler et al., 2011, the postcranial osteology was described for the first time and a large phylogenetic analysis confirmed its position as a basal ornithopod which was found to be closely related to another Chinese ornithopod, Jeholosaurus and later to the newly described Mongolian ornithopod Haya.
 Han et al. named this clade "Jeholosauridae" in 2012.

 The following cladogram was based on analysis by Makovicky et al., 2011.

+Palaeobiology

+Life history

+Changchunsaurus had an exceptionally slow growth rate, with its life history being among the slowest of all known dinosaurs.
+It would have reached sexual maturity at around 7 or 8 years of age and had a very long lifespan.